 Update History of the Standard

 ANSI/ISEA Z87.1 was revised in 2010 and in 2015 – the latter to address emerging technologies.
 The 2020 revisions added criteria for testing, performance and marking related to anti-fog properties.
 In consideration of specific applications, i.e., first responders and military personnel, the current 2020 version includes criteria and requisite markings for protectors offering relaxed optics as an option to the long-standing requirements.

-These applications that may not require the stringent optical criteria historically imposed and needs to be balanced against often competing needs or protections that go hand-in-hand with specific tasks.
-ANSI/ISEA Z87.1-2020 provides for relaxed optics as an option which might not be appropriate for laboratory environments or industrial applications.
+These applications that may not require the stringent optical criteria historically imposed and need to be balanced against often competing needs or protections that go hand-in-hand with specific tasks.
+For example, ANSI/ISEA Z87.1-2020 provides for relaxed optics as an option which might not be appropriate for laboratory environments or industrial applications.

 Certain other updates address the emergence of innovative product designs, which past editions did not include.
 For example, changes in transmittance allowances to recognize the unique properties of wrap lenses and expanded welding filter shades are included in the update.

 In addition, clarifications have been made throughout the updated standard to provide consistency in testing execution.
 Examples include applying dark-state tolerances for automatic darkening welding filters or determining the minimum coverage area with respect to the specified head form.

 Eyewear that is in compliance with ANSI Z87.1-2020 bears that mark of Z87.
 Additional markings will help employers and workers select eye protection suited to specific tasks and conditions.
 These additional markings include: